 Below you can see the “Liner” of Plagne Aime 2000, as well as a large part of the domain of La Plagne:

-The Aiguille Grive (2,732m/8,963ft) and in the background the village of Longefoy with its distinctive red-tiled roofs:
+The Aiguille Grive (2,732m/8,963ft) and, in the background, the village of Longefoy with its distinctive red-tiled roofs:

-The little town of Aime (700m/2,296ft), and the villages of Villaroland and Tessens (to the left) and La Côte d’Aime (to the right):
+The little town of Aime (700m/2,296ft), the villages of Villaroland and Tessens (to the left) and La Côte d’Aime (to the right):

 The Grand Mont d’Arêches (2,686m/8,812ft).
 Notice on the horizon the blue line of the Jura mountains:

-At the forefront the Portette chain in the Beaufortain, the grassy summit of the Semnoz (above Lake Annecy) and the Grand Colombier (1,534m/5,032ft) in the Jura closing the horizon:
+At the forefront of the Portette chain in the Beaufortain, the grassy summit of the Semnoz (above Lake Annecy) and the Grand Colombier (1,534m/5,032ft) in the Jura closing the horizon:

 The Pierra Menta (2,714m/8,904ft) and the mountains around Lake Annecy: Crêt des Mouches 2,033m/6,669ft and the Pointe de la Beccaz (2,041m/6,696ft).
 In the distance, the Jura mountains: